Next on campus program start date: August 20, 2018

 Applicants who submit a complete application early will receive primary consideration for USC Rossier Scholarships.

-Admission to the Doctor of Education (EdD) in Educational Leadership program is competitive and selective.
-The admissions team seeks candidates whose academic background, work experience, leadership abilities, and communication skills meet the demands of the program and show promise for a successful career as an educational leader.
+Admission to the Doctor of Education in Educational Leadership (EDL) program is competitive and selective.
+The admissions team seeks candidates whose academic background, work experience, leadership abilities and communication skills meet the demands of the program and show promise for a successful career as an educational leader that is committed to addressing issues that perpetuate inequities in educational settings.

 An advanced degree such as a master’s degree or JD from an accredited institution is required without exception.
 If your prior study was outside the United States, you must have completed the equivalent of a U.S. bachelor’s degree and master’s degree.
 There are no set prerequisite courses or majors and prior coursework in education is not required.
 The admissions team reviews performance in all prior postsecondary coursework.